p0nce/life-idioms/articles/What DPDR feels like.md

 This is why I say personality is like being in a bubble: it filters information and creates meaning when there is sometimes little.

-When things go back to the normalcy you thought was impossible though, you will have trouble remembering what really happened and in what order while dissociated.
+When things _do_ go back to the normalcy you thought was impossible, you will have trouble remembering what really happened and in what order.
 It will seem very remote that you could have had no personnality for such a long period of time.
+Your time dissociated and non-dissociated feel like disjointed segments of life.

 ## Meaning generation has stopped

 It's hard to explain properly this one after so many years.
 I have difficulty remembering symptoms from 2007.

-Essentially, the forces that maintain _continuity of meaning_ for things, concepts, words, and of course your personnality (which is mental object like any other...), stop their course.
+Essentially, the forces that maintain _continuity of meaning_ for things, concepts, words, and of course your personnality (which is a mental object like any other...), stop their course.

 You would look at an pear, see it is of a particular pear shape, pear color, and has a word for it: "pear".
 But none of these things form a cohesive whole around an actual "pear" concept you might previously have.